marsnebulasoup/ionic-infinite-scroll-demo/README.md

 # ionic-infinite-scroll-demo
-Demo of ionic infinite scroll with Vue
+Demo of ionic-infinite-scroll with Vue

 Relevant code is in `Home.vue`.